Nasal Swell Body Reduction

 As is the treatment for allergic rhinitis, typical treatment for nasal swell bodies can includes topical nasal sprays, pills, antihistamines, and intranasal steroids.
 However, there are patients that find these treatments to be ineffective.

 Historically, a nasal swell body reduction has not been common.
 However, Dr. Todd Morehouse (pictured), always on the cutting edge of effective rhinologic advancements, has initiated a very safe, effective, in-office treatment for patients suffering with nasal obstructions due to allergies who are unaffected by steroid sprays and antihistamines.
 It’s a treatment procedure that has proven quite successful called RadioFrequency Reduction that effectively reduces the size of nasal swell bodies to allow patients to breathe easier again.

 RadioFrequency is a very safe, effective in-office procedure that reduces nasal swelling and congestion and gets you back to work the same day.

 During the in-office RadioFrequency Reduction procedure, the swell body in the patient’s nose is anaesthetized.
 Because nasal swell bodies are not very sensitive, patients feel very little discomfort when anaesthetized.
 After about 20 seconds, a RadioFrequency wand is introduced into the swell body’s submucosa in the nasal cavity (parallel to the nasal septum) for about 2 seconds per pass.
 Dr. Morehouse usually averages about 3 parallel passes along the swollen area, moving the wand from inferior to superior.

 Once the procedure is complete, saline irrigation is recommended once daily for 2 weeks, beginning the day of the procedure.

-The best part; no medications are required after the in-office procedure and patients can return to work the same day.
+The best part of the nasal swell body reduction is that no medications are required after the in-office procedure and patients can return to work the same day.
 Patient follow-up is recommended 2-3 months after the procedure.